n1ghtx0w1/portfolio-os25/src/blog/welcome.md

 ---
 # 👋 Welcome to OS25!

-Welcome to my portfolio — a fully interactive, linux themed operating system built for exploration, education, and a bit of fun.
+This is my portfolio project — a fully interactive, linux themed operating system built for exploration, education, and a bit of fun!

 This project is part of my journey as a cybersecurity professional and full-stack developer.
 I’ve designed it to feel like a custom Linux OS:
 - 🖥️ Launch terminal simulations